sdecourcel/les-etonnants-professeurs-du-wagon/README.md

-## Static middleman training project on github pages just for fun
+## Static middleman training project on github pages, just for fun